 If there are two Model files with the same name (e.g.

 on the MATLAB® path, the one higher on the path is loaded, and

 the one lower on the path is said to be "shadowed".

 To help avoid problems with shadowed files, turn on the Simulink preference Do not load models that are shadowed on the MATLAB path.
 See Do not load models that are shadowed on the MATLAB path.

 The rules Simulink software uses to find Model files are similar to those used by MATLAB software.
-See What Is the MATLAB Search Path?
-(MATLAB) in the MATLAB documentation.
+See What Is the MATLAB Search Path?.
 However, there is an important difference between how Simulink block diagrams and MATLAB functions are handled: a loaded block diagram takes precedence over any unloaded ones, regardless of its position on the MATLAB path.
 This is done for performance reasons, as part of the Simulink software's incremental loading methodology.